-In previous versions of the specification, the channel between the switch and the controller is exclusively made of a single TCP connection, which does not allow to exploit the parallelism available in most switch implementations.
+In previous versions of the specification, the channel between the switch and the controller is exclusively made of a single TCP connection, which did not allow the exploitation of the parallelism available in most switch implementations.
 OpenFlow 1.3 enables a switch to create auxiliary connections to supplement the main connection between the switch and the controller (EXT-114).
 Auxiliary connections are mostly useful to carry packet-in and packet-out messages.